Szxro/General__Notes/Pygame/notes.md

     def update(self):
         self.rect.center = pygame.mouse.get_pos()
         # the sprite is going to be a crosshair
+    def shoot():
+        pygame.sprite.spritecollide(sprite,snail_group,True) # if the sprite collide with the group given is going to delete it

 # Creating instance of the object
 sprite = Sprite(100,100,50,50,"red","path")